k2view-academy/K2View-Academy/articles/17_fabric_credentials/02_fabric_credentials_commands.md

 The following tables discuss how user access control is managed using Fabric commands.

+For the permission required to run each of these commands (and every other Fabric command), see [Fabric Commands - Required Permissions](/articles/17_fabric_credentials/06_fabric_commands_permissions.md).

 ## Table of Contents

 - [CREATE Command](#create-command)